 The preparation of financial statements in accordance with PSAB for government NPOs requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates as additional information becomes available in the future.
-Use of estimates primarily relates to amortization of capital assets and actuarial estimation of the retirement benefits liability.
+Use of estimates primarily relates to amortization of capital assets, estimation of asset retirement obligation and actuarial estimation of the retirement benefits liability.